Donna Williams

-Donna Leanne Williams, also known by her married name Donna Leanne Samuel and as Polly Samuel (born Donna Keene; 12 October 1963 – 22 April 2017), was an Australian writer, artist, singer-songwriter, screenwriter, and sculptor.
+Donna Leanne Williams (born Donna Keene; 12 October 1963 – 22 April 2017), also known by her married name Donna Leanne Samuel and as Polly Samuel, was an Australian writer, artist, singer-songwriter, screenwriter, and sculptor.

 In 1965, aged two, Williams was assessed as "psychotic".
 During the rest of her childhood, she was tested multiple times for deafness and labelled as "disturbed".
 In 1991, she was diagnosed as autistic and also underwent treatment for gut, immune system and sensory perceptual disorders.
 She wrote four memoirs: Nobody Nowhere: The Extraordinary Autobiography of an Autistic Girl (1992), Somebody Somewhere: Breaking Free from the World of Autism (1994), Like Colour to the Blind: Soul Searching and Soul Finding (1998) and Everyday Heaven: Journeys Beyond the Stereotypes of Autism (2004) – and released two albums, Nobody Nowhere and Mutation.
 She was the subject of several TV documentaries during the '90s.

 Williams wrote textbooks on the autism spectrum and was a qualified teacher, international public speaker and autism consultant.

 Williams died of cancer in April 2017.

 Early life and education

 Donna Leanne Williams was born Donna Keene in October 1963.
 She grew up in Melbourne with an older brother, James, and a younger brother, Tom Williams (the street artist Duel; born 1969).
-Her first name was chosen by her mother due to it being the Italian word for "woman"; however, her father referred to her as Polly, which led to her legally changing her name in 2015.
+The name Donna was chosen by her mother; however, her father called her Polly, the name she most identified with, and she legally changed her name to Polly in 2015.

-According to Williams, her earliest memories included "rubbing her eyes furiously to lose herself in 'bright spots of fluffy color', which she found a soothing refuge against the 'intrusive gabble' of the human world around her".
+According to the New York Times review of Williams's first book, her earliest memories included "rubbing her eyes furiously to lose herself in 'bright spots of fluffy color', which she found a soothing refuge against the 'intrusive gabble' of the human world around her".
 Her father, Ellis John Keene, later known as Jack Williams (1936–1995), was bipolar and aloof, while her mother was an alcoholic who was physically and emotionally abusive.

 In 1965, at the age of two, Williams was assessed as a psychotic infant; subsequently, throughout her childhood, she was tested multiple times for deafness and labelled as "disturbed".
-Williams alleged on her blog that she had been sexually assaulted at the age of eight during a party held by her father.
+Williams alleged on her blog that she had been sexually assaulted by comedian Barry Humphries at the age of eight during a party held by her father.
 By the age of nine, she had developed two alternate personalities: "Willie", her "rebellious, disruptive, and bad-mannered side" and "Carol", the "kind, polite, socially acceptable child".
 That year, she was also diagnosed with various dietary conditions including "milk allergies, dairy [and] gluten intolerances[; and] salicylate intolerance" and was placed on a multivitamin and zinc regime.
 At fifteen, Williams left home and worked in various jobs but struggled to support herself.
 At times she was homeless, passing from boyfriend to boyfriend while suffering "gross cruelty and domestic prostitution in relationships with men".

 With the help of a psychiatric social worker, Williams finished secondary education and enrolled in tertiary studies.
 From 1982, Williams started studying at La Trobe University and eventually graduated with a Bachelor of Arts and Diploma of Education in 1990.